 New safety management will simply ask, what are safety objectives?
 Do you know how to properly describe safety objectives?

 Some of the most common errors made with safety objectives are:

-- Not understanding relationship between safety goals, objectives, and KPIs;
+- Not understanding the relationship between safety goals, objectives, and KPIs;

 - Not understanding how to properly write good safety objectives (i.e., using language that is either vague or not measurable); or